mattvonrocketstein/elixir-microservice-architecture/README.md

 $ docker-compose restart lb api && docker-compose logs -f api
 ```

-**POSTing work with curl**, can be done like so.
+**POSTing work with curl** can be done like so.
 (Example below requires `curl`, and the `jq` tool for pretty printing JSON output).
 Note the callback ID in the response, which is just a simple hash of the input data.
 By running this command repeatedly and inspecting the `accepted_by` field, you can confirm that the load balancer is hitting different instances of the web API.
 If this command produces no output.. the load-balancer may need to be restarted.

 ```
 $ curl -s -XPOST -d "{\"data\":\"`date`\"}" http://localhost/api/v1/work | jq